Lutsk: Russian Empire

-In 1795, as a result of the Partitions of Poland, the Russian Empire annexed Lutsk.
+In 1795, as a result of the Third Partition of Poland, the Russian Empire annexed Lutsk.
 The Voivodeship was liquidated and the town lost its significance as the capital of the province (which was moved to Zhytomyr).
 After the November Uprising (1830–1831), efforts increased to remove Polish influence.
+Polish schools were closed in 1831 and Catholic monasteries were seized in 1840–1853.
 Russian became the dominant language in official circles.
-Though, the population continued to speak Ukrainian; the Polish population spoke Polish; and the Jewish population spoke Yiddish (only in private circles).
+Though, the Ukrainian population continued to speak Ukrainian; the Polish population spoke Polish; and the Jewish population spoke Yiddish (only in private circles).
 The Greek Catholic churches was turned into Orthodox Christian ones, which led to the self-liquidation of the Uniates here.
 In 1845, another great fire struck the city, resulting in further depopulation.

 In 1850, three major forts were built around Lutsk, and the town became a small fortress called Mikhailogorod.
+Neglected under Russian rule, by the late 19th century, the city lost its leading economic position in Volhynia to Rivne, Kovel and Zdolbuniv.

-During the First World War, the town was seized by Austria-Hungary on August 29, 1915.
+During the First World War, the town was seized by Austria-Hungary on 29 August 1915.
 The town sustained a small amount of damage.
 During more than a year of Austro-Hungarian occupation, Lutsk became an important military centre with the headquarters of the IV Army under Archduke Josef Ferdinand stationed there.
 A plague of epidemic typhus decimated the city's inhabitants.

-On June 4, 1916, four Russian armies under general Aleksei Brusilov started what later became known as the Brusilov Offensive.
+On 4 June 1916, four Russian armies under general Aleksei Brusilov started what later became known as the Brusilov Offensive.
 After up to three days of heavy artillery barrage, the Battle of Lutsk began.
-On June 7, 1916, the Russian forces reconquered the city.
-After the signing of the Treaty of Brest-Litovsk in 1917, the city was seized by Germany on February 7, 1918.
-On February 22, 1918, the town was transferred by the withdrawing German army to the forces loyal to Symon Petlura.
+On 7 June 1916 the Russian forces reconquered the city.
+After the signing of the Treaty of Brest-Litovsk, the city was seized by Germany on 7 February 1918.
+On 22 February 1918 the town was transferred by the withdrawing German army to the forces loyal to Symon Petlura.